marekgalovic/acl/README.md

 #Laravel multizone ACL

 This plugin allows you to separate access for users in different zones of your application.
+This acl plugin is database oriented.
 For example you have application which have administration part and front-end part, but you need both this parts to be controlled by acl separately.
 My plugin allows you to do this very easily.

 ##Installation
 ```